aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***We can notice both users having inconsistency tracking their sleep througout the two monts, they missed several days:***
-  ***User 4558609924 only tracked 12 days***.
+  - ***User 4558609924 only tracked 12 days***.
-  ***User 7007744171 only tracked 10 days***.
+  - ***User 7007744171 only tracked 10 days***.
-- ***User 4558609924 tracked an average daily sleep time of 1.88 hours***.
+- ***User 4558609924 tracked an daily average sleep time of 1.88 hours***.
-- ***User 7007744171 tracked an average daily sleep time of 1.18 hours***.
+- ***User 7007744171 tracked an daily average sleep time of 1.18 hours***.

-It's most likely these users were using their devices to only tracked their naps but only in some certain days of the whole two months.
+It's most likely these users were using their devices to sporadically tracked their naps throughout the whole two-month period.
 Therefore, we will exclude them from the analysis.

 ---